Jaeiya/parkour/src/leaderboard/readme.md

 ## `boardstate`

-As the name suggests, this is state information for the leader board.
+As the name suggests, this is state information for the leaderboard.
 Any data that needs to be read/updated in more than one file, will be in this file.

 ## `boardredstone`